 Active listening is a core pillar of effective communication.
 While communication includes speaking and writing, listening ensures messages are understood correctly.
 Without active listening, even well-crafted messages can lead to confusion or conflict.

-A 2024 Deloitte study on human-centered leadership found that teams with strong listening cultures reported higher trust, faster decision-making, and stronger engagement during periods of change, reinforcing the role of listening as a strategic capability rather than a soft skill.
+Teams with strong listening cultures reported higher trust, faster decision-making, and stronger engagement during periods of change, reinforcing the role of listening as a strategic capability rather than a soft skill.

-Active Listening in Remote & Hybrid Work Settings
+Active Listening In Remote & Hybrid Work Settings

 In our experience, remote and hybrid teams feel the impact of poor listening even faster than co-located teams because context and tone are easier to miss.